How Is Auto Hail Damage Repair Done With Paintless Dent Removal

 When working on a car with hail damage there are a couple of reasons why knocking down and blending is needed.
 This is something that takes the skill of a highly trained Paintless dent tech to do correctly.

-Blending is another form of dent removal.
-This special method is something that takes skill and practice to perform precisely.
+Blending is another form used for dent repairs.
+This specialized technique is something that takes skill and practice to perform precisely.
 Special blending hammers are used for this technique.
 Blending is a form of knocking down but also uses the vibrations that happen when the metal is struck to move the metal back down or into the center of the dent.

 Where To Have Auto Hail Damage Repair Car Fixed